Mulan (2020 film): Theatrical and streaming

 Mulan's world premiere was held at the Dolby Theatre in Hollywood on March 9, 2020.
-The film was originally scheduled for a November 2, 2018 theatrical release, but was delayed, with The Nutcracker and the Four Realms taking its slot.
-It was rescheduled for March 27, 2020 before being removed from the release calendar due to the COVID-19 pandemic.
+The film was originally scheduled for a theatrical release of November 2, 2018, but was delayed, with The Nutcracker and the Four Realms taking its slot.
+It was rescheduled for March 27, 2020, before being removed from the release calendar due to the COVID-19 pandemic.
 The film later rescheduled for July 24, 2020, taking the former slot of Jungle Cruise, and then was delayed again to August 21, 2020.
 On July 23, the film was removed from the release calendar once again.

 On August 4, 2020, Disney announced that it was cancelling the film's theatrical release in the United States, and would instead premiere the film on Disney+ with Premier Access for a premium fee on September 4, 2020.
 Mulan was available for the purchase until November 2, 2020, and was made available for free to all subscribers on December 4.
 The film was not offered in France as a premium offering, instead releasing to Disney+ subscribers in the country for free at a later date.
 Speaking about the US$29.99 price point for the film in the United States, Disney CEO Bob Chapek said, "We're trying to establish a new premiere access window to capture [the] investment we got [in the film] ...
 From our research under a premiere access offering, not only does it get us revenue from our original transaction of PVOD, but it's a fairly large stimulus to sign up for Disney+."
 The premium fee was approximately US$26.00 in other countries when considering conversion rates for their native currencies.
 Unlike other premium VOD releases that feature a 48-hour viewing window, Mulan remains available to renters for as long as they stay subscribed to Disney+.

 The film was still released theatrically in countries where theaters had re-opened, and do not have Disney+.
 In China, the film was released on September 11, 2020.

 Mulan received a PG-13 rating from the Motion Picture Association, the first Disney live-action remake to be given such a rating.